Energetic neutron identification with pulse shape discrimination in pure CsI crystals: Conclusion

 The pulse shape discrimination capabilities of \purecsi was qualitatively compared to \csitl.
 Similar to \csitl, \purecsi was able to separate energy deposits from energetic neutrons vs. muons, however, \purecsi was unable to resolve the specific secondary particles emitted from the neutron inelastic interactions, which is possible with \csitl.
 In both \csitl and \purecsi approximately 20\% of neutrons produced a waveform with a charge-ratio that was similar to the muon energy deposits.

-The ability for \purecsi to isolate photon and neutron radiation fluxes was demonstrated by comparing the measured neutron and photon rate to the \xfel beam power.
+The ability for a $5\times5\times30$ cm$^3$ pure CsI crystal to isolate energetic neutron interactions with high purity and moderate efficiency by using pulse shape discrimination was demonstrated.
 The \purecsi neutron rate was observed to closely follow the \xfel beam power trends.
 The energetic neutron monitoring performance was similar to the \pandora commercial radiation monitoring system.
 The pulse shape discrimination capabilities of \purecsi in combination with its fast timing and radiation hardness relative to \csitl, makes it an excellent candidate for use in future particle physics calorimeters and radiation detectors.
+Beyond the applications in particle and nuclear physics, energetic neutron identification with pure CsI and CsI(Tl) using pulse shape discrimination could additionally be applied in hadron therapy neutron monitoring systems \cite{HOWELL2016249}.
+Future studies could also investigate and compare the energetic neutron identification performance of pure CsI and CsI(Tl) with other inorganic scintillators that have demonstrated alpha particle vs. photon/electron identification using pulse shape discrimination, such as CsI(Na) \cite{DINCA2002141}, BaF$_2$ \cite{DINCA2002141}, and PbWO$_4$ \cite{Bardelli:2007di}.

 The results presented used a charge-ratio to perform pulse shape discrimination, however more advanced waveform analysis techniques, such as template fits with optimum filtering \cite{Gatti:1986cw}, and neural networks, could potentially allow for improved pulse shape discrimination performance.
 These techniques could further be implemented on field-programmable gate arrays to perform real-time neutron and photon detection and identification with \purecsi in high radiation environments.
-Additionally, the crystal-by-crystal variations of the \purecsi fast neutron response should be evaluated.
-The pulse shape discrimination capabilities of \purecsi demonstrated could allow for improvements in calorimeter-based photon vs. neutral hadron as well as lepton vs. charged hadron identification at future particle physics experiments.
+Additionally, crystal-by-crystal variations of the pure CsI and CsI(Tl) fast neutron response should be evaluated to investigate any potential dependence of the pulse shape discrimination capabilities on crystal properties such as dopant and impurity concentration.
+The demonstrated pulse shape discrimination capabilities of \purecsi could allow for improvements in calorimeter-based photon vs neutral-hadron as well as lepton vs charged-hadron identification at future particle physics experiments.